 3. Meanwhile, make your spice porridge.
 Add rice flour to water and bring to a simmer, keep stirring.
 Remove from heat, and when cool, add the rest of the ingredients to the rice paste.

 6. About 2 days later, you'll see bubbles and it will smell slightly sour (in a nice way), that's when you can transfer it to the fridge, where you can try some 2 days later, or let it stay for a months even, depending on how mature you like it.
-(Note: Every time you take a bit out, be sure to press the kimchi below the kimchi juices.)
+I think a week is the minimum for good kimchi-ness.

 I love kimchi, it's spicy sour tang instantly whets your appetite, and it makes an easy side to grilled meat/fish or even plain rice, or for the older ones, I add it to stews, or even just batter it to make kimchi fritters, yum.
 Because I like my kimchi really mature, I can only say for sure if it's better than version one a month or so later, but I've sneaked bites (it's been a couple of weeks) and already I like it.